prsetiya/Clamav/Webex Connect Flows/v3.0/Template/Event Handling Workflows/README.md

 <img width="800" alt="App" src="App.png">

-If we want to run the flow for multiple assets then each new "equals" condition must be added with the OR operator.
+If we want to run the flow for multiple assets then additional new "equals" condition must be added with the OR operator.

 <img width="800" alt="OrCondition" src="ORCondition.png">